Harmonium Repair by Chuck White

 Scale Changer Lifter Springs

 The picture on the right shows the lifter from the side.
 There wasn't much room to put my phone in for the picture so it's out of focus.
 Sorry.
-The wire spring is secured in the back (left side of the picture) and runs towards the front where a piece of wood with a groove holds it in place.
-This pressed the lifter down and seals the reed holes, which are covered in green felt.
+The wire spring is secured behind the board in the left of the picture.
+The other end of the spring rests in a groove on the underside of the lifter which holds the spring in place (usually).
+This keeps the lifter pressed down when the associated key is not being played.
+The bottom of the lifter has felt pads on the bottom side which seal the reed holes.

-This next picture shows the front end of the spring which is resting in the slot.
+The two pictures below show the front end of the spring resting in the slot of the lifter.
 This is a very stiff spring, and it if falls out of the slot, it is tricky to get back in.
 I have found tweezers help along with a small hook made from a large paperclip.